unb-libraries/educationhistory.lib.unb.ca/README.md

 ### 1. Initial Setup
 #### A. Configure Local Development
-In the ```env/drupal.env``` file, change the environment settings to match your local development environment.
+In the ```env/drupal.env``` file, change the env settings to match your local development environment.

 ```
 DOCKER_ENDPOINT_IP=localhost